BESS & the Planning System

 Environmentally Sustainable Design Local Planning Policy

-Ten CASBE Councils (Banyule, Darebin, Knox, Manningham, Monash, Moreland, Port Phillip, Stonnington, Whitehorse and Yarra) have a specific Environmentally Sustainable Design policy in their Local Planning Policy Framework.
+Seventeen CASBE Councils (Banyule, Brimbank, Darebin, Greater Bendigo, Greater Dandenong, Hobsons Bay, Kingston, Knox, Manningham, Monash, Moreland, Port Phillip, Stonnington, Whitehorse, Whittlesea, Wyndham and Yarra) have a specific Environmentally Sustainable Design policy in their Local Planning Policy Framework.
 Other Councils are also seeking this policy.

 The ESD Local Policy formalises the SDAPP Framework.
 The policies are identical in each Council except for minor differences in the size and scale of development which triggers the policy.
 See Planning Schemes Online or contact Councils directly for their ESD Local Planning Policy.